LanaSShamayleh/reading-notes/README.md

 # Introduction

 > My name is Lana shamayleh.
 My age is 23 years.
 I studied electrical and communication engineering in the Hashemite university with 3.41 out of 4 as a GPA.
-Also ,I'm an enthusiastic fresher with highly motivated and leadership skills with interests in ethical penetration of networks and web development .Currently, I got a scholarship from Luminus College in the field of web development and databases management by using several programming languages.So,I’m excited to learn with the beautiful team and colleagues on the ASAC .
+Also ,I'm an enthusiastic fresher with highly motivated and leadership skills with interests in ethical penetration of networks and web development .Currently, I got a scholarship from Luminus College in the field of web development and databases management by using several programming .
+So ,I’m excited to learn with the beautiful team and colleagues on the ASAC .
 > *[Visit My GitHub portfolio page](https://github.com/LanaSShamayleh)*

 ## Code 102 Reading Notes